Water Share - GOAL Global Skip to content

 Sierra Leone

-In Freetown, a city with a population of more than 1 million people, GOAL with numerous Water-Share Ireland partners (including EPS, Nicholas O’Dwyer and other Water-Share members in their personal capacity), has recently constructed and commissioned the country’s first faecal sludge treatment plant.
+In Freetown, a city with a population of more than 1 million people, GOAL, with numerous Water-Share Ireland partners (including EPS, Nicholas O’Dwyer and other Water-Share Ireland members in their personal capacity), constructed and commissioned the country’s first faecal sludge treatment plant in 2021.

-Working closely with the Freetown City Council, the plant is now treating up to 10 tanker loads of sludge a day using a novel geotextile bag de-watering process.
+Working closely with the Freetown City Council, the plant has now treated over 5,500 tanker loads of sludge using a novel geotextile bag de-watering process.
+GOAL is currently evaluating how to expand the plant's capacity as demand is far outstripping supply.

 The DCU Water Institute and RPS provided GIS services as part of GOAL's assessment of access to mechanised latrine emptying services across the city.